 - Upset stomach

 Certain medical conditions and even medication may interact with Tylenol with Codeine.
-Therefore, let your doctor know if any of the following applies to you:
+Therefore, let the doctor know about any of the following:

-- If you are planning to become pregnant, or are already pregnant and breastfeeding.
+- one is planning to become pregnant, or are already pregnant and breastfeeding.

 - one is taking any dietary supplements, prescription or nonprescription medicine.

-- If you have any allergies to medicines or certain foods.
+- one has any allergies to medicines or certain foods.

-- If you are suffering from a heart condition, a kidney problem, a liver problem, or prostate problems, and etc.
+- one is suffering from a heart condition, a kidney problem, a liver problem, or prostate problems, and etc.

-- If you have a chronic obstructive pulmonary disease (COPD) or asthma.
+- one has a chronic obstructive pulmonary disease (COPD) or asthma.

 - one had recently undergone surgery.

-- If you have a history of drug or alcohol abuse.
+- one has a history of drug or alcohol abuse.

-Have you recently used tranquilizers, alcohol, sedatives, or other narcotic medications?
-Then, you are highly advised against using Tylenol with Codeine.
-In addition, stay away from this drug combination if you have ingested MAO inhibitors in the past 14 days.
+Recent use of tranquilizers, alcohol, sedatives, or other narcotic medications may also become an issue.
+It is highly advised against using Tylenol with Codeine in this case.
+In addition, stay away from this drug combination if the ingestion of MAO inhibitors took place in the past 14 days.
 They include isocarboxazid, linezolid, and methylene blue injection, etc.).
 Furthermore, exceeding the prescribed dosage can have irreversible dire consequences.
 As a result, to avoid liver damage and other ramifications, do not overdose on Tylenol with Codeine.
 Lastly, do one notice skin redness or a rash that spreads and causes blistering and peeling?
 Then, immediately stop taking this medicine and call the doctor.

 What are certain medications checked in combination with Tylenol and Codeine?

 - Advil (ibuprofen)